Mulkey says no contact with Griner since return from Russia

 “And you won’t,” Mulkey interrupted in the fall when asked for a reaction to Griner’s situation by a reporter who suggested the coach hadn’t weighed in.

-After Griner’s release in a dramatic prisoner swap with Russia, Mulkey issued a statement through ESPN expressing relief over the news.
+After Griner’s release in December in a dramatic prisoner swap with Russia, Mulkey issued a statement through ESPN expressing relief over the news.

 Baylor was the first 40-0 national champion when Griner was a junior in 2012.
 The Bears lost in the regional finals a year later.
 Baylor also made the Final Four when Griner was a freshman.